Time and Materials Contracts

 Time and materials contracts may be used for government projects if the contracting officer determines that it is the most suitable contract that can be issued, and when the contract includes not to exceed conditions.
 Under Federal Acquisition Regulations (FAR), T&M contracts may be used when it is not possible (at the time of placing the contract) to estimate the extent or duration of the work accurately or to anticipate costs with any reasonable degree of confidence (FAR 16.601(c)).
 When using T&M, the government must perform surveillance of contractor performance.

 Time and materials contracts come with some general disadvantages, including:

-- Ignored market prices: Sometimes clients will set lower prices, based on their internal cost structure, than actual market rates, or vice-versa.
+- Ignored market prices: Sometimes clients will set prices that are lower than actual market rates, based on their internal cost structure, or vice-versa.

 - Reduced business: Many potential clients are not used to working with time and materials contracts, making finding new business opportunities challenging.
 Customers typically prefer fixed-price contracts.

 - Billing: Time and materials contracts should be structured so that the contractor is able to bill for a sufficient amount of money to cover fixed costs.
 When the billing hours are reduced, fixed costs must also be reduced at the same rate as the billable hours.